-For fiscal 2023 and assuming the stockholder approval of the Third Amendment to the NexGel, Inc. 2091 Long-Term Incentive Plan, the Board intends to grant each non-employee member of the Board of Directors an option to purchase up 15,000 shares of common stock with a vesting date of December 31, 2023 and an exercise price to be determined on the date of grant, if any.
+For fiscal 2025, the Board intends to grant each non-employee member of the Board an option to purchase 25,000 shares of common stock in connection with each Board members appointment to the Board.
+These options will have an exercise price to be determined based on the fair market value of our common stock as of the date of grant and will vest monthly until the 2026 Annual Meeting of Stockholders.